layerswap/motherfuckinglandingpage/README.md

 # This is a motherfucking landing page.

-And it’s about a fucking service that moves your shitty crypto between motherfucking exchanges.
+And it’s about a fucking service that moves your shitty coins between crypto exchanges.

-## Seriously, why would you pay 💲50 motherfucking dollars just to update a few shitty database records?
+## Seriously, why would you pay 50 motherfucking dollars just to update a few shitty database records?

 The whole fucking thing is plain **stupid**